eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 The Eclipse Che and Codenvy CLI have (mostly) identical syntax, so you can build and run either custom assembly.
 By default, the `archetype build` and `archetype run` commands default to the Che custom assembly.
 You can switch to the Codenvy assembly by appending `--codenvy` to either command.

 # Customizing
 Our archetypes generate a functional custom assembly with some pre-built customizations.
-You can further customize an assembly by either a) excluding plugins or assets from Che / Codenvy, b) including new plugins or assets that you have created, or c) both.
+You can further customize an assembly by:
+- Excluding plugins or assets from Che / Codenvy
+- Including new plugins or assets that you have created
+- Both

 For example, if you want to replace Che's git plugin with an improvement that you make, you would both exclude the default one provided by Che and then include a new plugin that you author.

-After you exclude / include new plugins, you just perform another build to package the assembly with the updated plugin list.
+After you exclude / include new plugins, perform another build to package the assembly with the updated plugin list.

 #### Standard Assemblies
 There are five different places where you can include or exclude a plugin, which are items we call "standard assemblies".
 The "standard assemblies" generate packages that will be run as an asset in a different location.
 Che and Codenvy are distributed systems, so there are components that run in a browser, on the server, and within a workspace.
 Each one of these components are independently packaged into a "standard assembly".